Brian The barkeologist

 faq

 Yes, I do!
 There is often much that can be done for dogs with aggression, however, aggression can be complex and multi-faceted so individual results may vary.
 I strive for an honest and open dialogue with my clients about what paths and options they have to address and manage their dog’s behavioral issues.
+Think of me like a GPS guiding you through the detours and roadblocks that you may encounter while trying to address your dog’s aggression.

-The initial 90 minute session is $200, and follow-ups are $120.
+The initial 90 minute session is $197, and follow-ups are $150.

 This is going to depend on your goals and the amount of time you have to dedicate to training on your own time – but generally I recommend at least 4 sessions for any dog exhibiting aggression or anxiety…in order to cover the necessary concepts and practical exercises.
 More minor behavioral issues or standard obedience training may only require one or two sessions to cover the necessary concepts.
 If you are still unsure of what your dog’s training needs might be, please ask!

 My teaching focuses more on emotional regulation, animal welfare, and the dog’s social dynamics.
 Behavioral issues can be complex, their causes even more so – investigation into who your dog is as an individual with their own unique genetics, environment, learning history, and quirks is essential to their training success.
+Typically, standard “balanced” and “positive reinforcement” based techniques may fail to address some of the deeper underlying issues that dogs are facing.

 Current Projects